legotrainkid/Legos-Railroader-Mod-Docs/Library-Of-Stuff.md

 The components to add to the definition.
 If replace is true it will remove any components that have the same name and kind as the added component

+## bulkAdds (Optional)

+A slightly easier to use version of adds, just paste in all the components you want to add to the list.
+DOES NOT TAKE DUPLICATES INTO ACCOUNT

+## newLoads (Optional)

+Will replace the load slots on the locomotives with this list

+# The Attribute Modifier Component

+The attribute moddifier component allows you to adjust the wear, oil use, water, coal, and diesel consumption of locomotives.
+Simply add it in the editor, adjust the values to your liking (1 = default), and use RED to apply and distribute it as a mod!